NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 do not follow these strict requirements.

 As a consequence, a significant portion of the RPKI repository is actually invalid if the rules are followed.
-We therefore introduce two validation
+We therefore introduce two decoding
 modes: strict and relaxed.
 Strict mode rejects any object that does not pass all checks laid out by the relevant RFCs.
 Relaxed mode ignores a number of these checks.

-This memo documents the violations we encountered and are dealing with in relaxed validation mode.
+This memo documents the violations we encountered and are dealing with in relaxed decoding mode.

    Resource Certificates (:rfc:`6487`)